lsoliveira/awesomeness/README.md

 # Overview
-_Awesomeness_ is a comprehensive list of technical resources related to IT systems architecture, design and implementation.
+_Awesomeness_ is a comprehensive list of open source (mostly non-commercial) technical resources related to IT systems architecture, design and implementation.

 # Backend